Superintendent's Compendium

 • Burning trash or other waste is prohibited.

-• During periods of extreme fire danger, as established by fire weather data, all fires within the Monument will be prohibited with the exception of gas-burning stoves.
+• During periods of extreme fire danger, as established by fire weather data, all fires within the monument will be prohibited with the exception of gas-burning stoves.

 These requirements are intended to ensure that the visual and environmental impacts of campfires and cooking fires are limited in high use areas.
 Fire rings attract trash and food residue from campers attempting to burn trash before leaving an area.
 High temperatures from ground fires negatively impact soils and impair plant growth.
 These restrictions also serve to minimize the risks of wildland fires during extreme weather conditions.